kubernetes/sig-release/release-team/role-handbooks/communications/README.md

 Some groups you may need to contact, on top of the already mentioned SIG Docs (Blog), include:

-* SIG Contributor Experience in the `#sig-contribex` or `#sig-contribex-comms` slack channel and by attending meetings.
+* SIG Contributor Experience Comms Subproject in the  `#sig-contribex-comms` slack channel and by attending meetings.
 They can help promote the feature blogs through social media.
 Also, see the special posts section below.
 * Chairs and Tech Leads of SIGs in the `#chairs-and-techleads` Slack channel.
 This can be a helpful place to post reminders about blog deadlines SIG leads to see.

 ## Release deliverables